 - The school is not following the IEP or 504 Plan

-- The school system insists on using “interventions” that do not have evidence behind them or are not aligned with the latest research (for example, reading programs that do not follow findings on the science of reading)
+- The school system insists on using “interventions” that do not have evidence behind them or are not aligned with the latest research (for example, reading programs that are not evidence-based and do not follow the science of reading)

-- The school district tells families “this is how we do it here,” or “we can’t afford that” in order to avoid providing needed services
+- The school district tells families “this is how we do it here,” or “we can’t afford that” or “we don’t have the staffing for that” in order to avoid providing needed services

 - The public school system is excluding a child from general education